 The Museum celebrates that for most of the 19th century, the area was home to one of the West Coast’s largest naval shipyards.
 The Vallejo Naval and Historical Museum is part of the historic Old City Hall, with five galleries devoted to U.S. Naval history.

 The Museum features military equipment, photographs, and testimonials of life and conditions for sailors, officers, and shipbuilders who worked at the shipyards.
-The interactive exhibits are popular with all ages, as is the working submarine periscope showing views of Mare Island.
+The interactive exhibits, as is the working submarine periscope showing views of Mare Island, are popular with all ages.

 See Related: Fun & Best Things to Do in Palo Alto, California

 Address: 4144 Abernathy Rd, Fairfield, CA 94534

 The American Armory Museum is perfect for anyone interested in military history.
 It is immediately off Interstate 80 in west Fairfield.

 This unique collection contains over 12 military tanks and multi-use vehicles from several decades.
 There is also a range of personal combat weapons and artillery dating back to World War II.